muschellij2/neuroc/getting_ready_for_submission/index.md

 so that warnings are treated as errors, which we require in our platform.

-If you would like to use our platform's customized Appveyor configuration file, you can use the [Neuroconductor YAML file](https://github.com/muschellij2/neuroc_travis/blob/master/neuroc_appveyor.yml), but make sure you rename it to `appveyor.yml` in your folder.
+If you would like to use our platform's customized Appveyor configuration file, you can use the [YAML file](https://github.com/muschellij2/neuroc_travis/blob/master/neuroc_appveyor.yml), but make sure you rename it to `appveyor.yml` in your folder.

 ### Enabling Appveyor